jonesnoah45010/simple_db/README.md

 # Simple DB API
 This API behaves like a simple, easy to use, JSON based user management service.
 Users can be created and have basic password reset options.
 JSON data associated with each user can be saved and later extracted.
-The MySQL database table in use is partitioned by the user_id and kept up to date on new users via daily scheduled partition altering events.
+The MySQL database table in use is partitioned by the user_id and kept up to date on new users via daily scheduled partition altering events in order to make read operations faster.

 # Initial Setup...
 1. Open the example_env.txt file